sunnybeatsza/sunnybeatsza/README.md

 # 💫 About Me:
-I am a CompTIA Security+ certified professional with comprehensive knowledge of cybersecurity practices.
-Skilled in assessing and enhancing the security posture of enterprise environments, implementing proactive security measures, and responding to security events.
-Experienced in threat detection, vulnerability management, incident response, and securing hybrid environments, including cloud, mobile, and Internet of Things (IoT) infrastructures.
-In addition to my cybersecurity expertise , I am a results-driven Full Stack Web Developer with a robust skill set in HTML, CSS, JavaScript, React, Redux, Node.js, Express.js, MongoDB, SQL and Python.
-Proficient in utilizing Bootstrap for responsive web design and experienced in asynchronous programming and DOM manipulation to build dynamic web applications.
-Adept at leveraging Express.js and Next.js to create scalable, high-performance solutions.
+I am a CompTIA Security+ certified professional with a strong foundation in cybersecurity, software development, and business operations.
+I’ve supported international clients through customer advisory roles focused on service delivery, renewals, documentation, and issue resolution, gaining strong analytical and communication skills.

+Technically, I’m proficient in Java, SQL, Git, GitHub, GitLab, Python, Linux, Docker and full stack tools including JavaScript, React, Node.js, Express.js and MongoDB.
+I also bring experience with Agile development, REST APIs, and version control platforms, enabling me to contribute to enablement, documentation, and system optimization.

+This blend of technical expertise and customer-facing experience allows me to add value in both collaborative and fast-paced environments.

 🔭 I'm currently working on a data analytics project called "XuriNet"<br> I’m looking to collaborate on a open source repository that has Java<br>🤝 I’m looking for help with bash scripting and Python automation.<br>🌱 I’m currently learning Pentesting and ethical hacking<br>💬 Ask me about JavaScript, React.js, SQL, Cybersecurity<br>⚡ Fun fact about me is that I love making music.
 My favorite digital audio workstation is FL studio